 Common tailored therapy techniques used during one-on-one therapy include:

-Cognitive-behavioral therapy– Cognitive-behavioral therapy helps adolescents identify and challenge negative thinking and behavioral patterns.
+Cognitive-behavioral therapy– Teen CBT helps adolescents identify and challenge negative thinking and behavioral patterns.
 It is premised on the idea that emotions influence actions; therefore, we can change our feelings and behaviors by changing our thoughts.

-Acceptance and Commitment Therapy– Acceptance and Commitment Therapy for teens helps adolescents accept what they can’t change and commit to taking goal-oriented actions to change what they can.
+Acceptance and Commitment Therapy– ACT for teens for teens helps adolescents accept what they can’t change and commit to taking goal-oriented actions to change what they can.

-Dialectical Behavior Therapy– Dialectical Behavior Therapy teaches teenagers how to manage their emotions, handle difficult situations, and develop healthy coping skills.
+Dialectical Behavior Therapy– DBT for adolescents teaches teenagers how to manage their emotions, handle difficult situations, and develop healthy coping skills.
 It also teaches teens to accept who they are as they work on challenging negative behaviors.

 Motivational Interviewing– Motivational interviewing is an evidence-based practice promoting the universality of teen conditions.
 It helps participants recognize that they are not alone in their struggles, helping them explore their issues and work on finding solutions.